bashbaugh/old-personal-site/_posts/2018-12-26-simple-git-guide.md

 It might ask you for your GitHub username and password - just fill them in and press enter (you won't see your password being typed, but that's just a safety feature).

-In our future commits to the `master` branch, we do not need to specify the upstream:
+In our future pushes to the remote `master` branch, we do not need to specify the upstream:

 `$ git push`